10 min read

 One thing to note: Spark SQL has a dependency on the Hive metastore for retrieving table schema information and accessing temporary tables stored in the Hive metastore.
 Support for this Hive metastore is included as part of the MapR Platform including Spark, without the need for the full Hadoop module.
 A similar level of support is also included for enterprises who choose to run Spark on YARN.

-The MapR Platform including Spark includes web-scale storage (via MapR-FS) that exposes both the HDFS and NFS interfaces, but what if you need key-value, wide column, and/or document NoSQL databases?
+The MapR Platform including Spark includes web-scale storage (via MapR XD) that exposes both the HDFS and NFS interfaces, but what if you need key-value, wide column, and/or document NoSQL databases?
 And what if you need a global publish-subscribe event streaming engine?
-With this Spark distribution, you always have the option to add additional modules such as MapR-DB (NoSQL) and MapR Streams (event streaming).
+With this Spark distribution, you always have the option to add additional modules such as MapR Database (NoSQL) and MapR Event Store (event streaming).
 These will provide you with real-time and operational analytics capabilities.
 In addition, you also have the option of adding Apache Drill for BI/ad-hoc/exploratory analytics.